Elijah Olaniyi

-Elijah Olaniyi (born January 11, 1999) is a former American college basketball player.
-Olaniyi played for the Stony Brook Seawolves of the America East Conference and the Miami Hurricanes of the Atlantic Coast Conference.
+Elijah Olaniyi (January 11, 1999 – February 27, 2025) was an American basketball player who played for the Stony Brook Seawolves of the America East Conference and the Miami Hurricanes of the Atlantic Coast Conference.

-He began his career at Stony Brook, winning America East Rookie of the Year in 2018 and being named first-team All-Conference in 2020 before transferring to Miami.
+Olaniyi began his career at Stony Brook, winning America East Rookie of the Year in 2018 and being named first-team All-Conference in 2020 before transferring to Miami.
 He transferred back to Stony Brook for his fifth and final year, but left the team before the end of the season.
+Olaniyi retired in 2023, after being diagnosed with brain cancer.
+He died of cancer in February 2025.

 Early life and high school career

 Olaniyi was born in Brooklyn, New York.
 He attended a charter school, which did not have a basketball team, as a high school freshman before transferring to East Side in Newark, New Jersey, the following semester.
 Olaniyi did not begin playing basketball until eighth grade when a gym teacher pointed him towards the direction of AAU basketball.
 He played two years in AAU with the NJ Roadrunners.
 At East Side, he played for head coach Anthony Tavares.
 With Olaniyi, the East Side Red Raiders won county championships in 2014 and 2017, as well as a state title in 2015.
 In 87 high school games, Olaniyi recorded 928 points and 588 rebounds.
 In his junior season, he was named to the All-Group 4 First Team.
 He was named first-team All-State and All-Conference as a senior.

 Olaniyi was listed as a two-star recruit by ESPN as a small forward, with a 67 overall grade.
 ESPN ranked Olaniyi as the 11th-best recruit in the state of New Jersey and the 75th-best small forward.